 Dental implants are small titanium posts surgically implanted into your jaw bone that replace missing tooth roots, helping to preserve the bone in your jaw and the original shape of your face.
-Best of all, dental implants look, feel and function so much like your natural teeth, you'll forget that you even lost a tooth at all!
+Best of all, dental implants look, feel and function so much like your natural teeth, you may even forget that you lost a tooth at all!

-If you have any questions about how dental implants can change the function & aesthetics of your teeth, call us to book your implant consultation today with Calgary general dentist Dr. Dirk Thompson!
+If you have any questions about how dental implants can change the function and aesthetics of your teeth, call us to book your implant consultation today with Calgary general dentist Dr. Dirk Thompson!

 Discover the difference that implant dentistry can make to your smile today!

 The ideal candidate for dental implants is someone in good general and oral health.
 As adequate bone in the jaw is needed to support a dental implant, the best candidates have healthy gum tissue that is free of periodontal disease.